TecharyJames/TecharyJames/README.md

 - 👋 Hi, I’m @TecharyJames
 - 👀 I’m interested in automation, mainly using powershell.
 - 🌱 I’m currently learning powershell stuff, anything to help with my sysadmin job.
-- 📫 You can reach me on jtarran@techary.co.uk.
+- 📫 You can reach me on jtarran@techary.com.

 <!---
 TecharyJames/TecharyJames is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.